Heyyouguys/discord-rss-fetcher/deployment.md

 #  Discord bot deployment

-**Attention!** This guide may look scary because it is long, but this is just because it covers 3 different deployment methods for different expertise levels.
-If you find long guides scary please watch [my tutorial video on YouTube](https://www.youtube.com/watch?v=DjQayKgcjGM) for a step-by-step demonstration instead.

-Continue reading for a written overview.

 ## Choosing a deployment method

 There are 3 supported deployment options depending on your level of experience and need for customisation.
 If you don't know what you are doing you only need to read the beginner guide.